WallaceRocha/book-service/README.md

 # Book Service

-Just a small project to help me on studying AWS
+Just a small spring boot project using clean arch to help me on studying AWS